JaqiKal/task-master/TESTING.md

 - - -
 ## Testing overview & environment

 Testing was ongoing throughout the entire development.
-I utilised the CI Python Linter tool and GITPOD terminal output whilst building to pinpoint and troubleshoot any issues as I went along.
+I used the CI Python Linter tool and GITPOD terminal output whilst building to pinpoint and troubleshoot any issues as I went along.
 The validation process adhered to the guidelines outlined in PEP8.
 The majority of warnings stemmed from redundant or missing whitespace, as well as instances of redundant backslashes and insufficient indentation.
 These issues have been addressed and rectified accordingly.

 ### Test environment